 There are a number of important and essential material handling solutions necessary to successfully run a rail maintenance operation.
 These will be given further descriptions below and include Drop tables, Split Rail Systems, Portable Electric Jacks, Transfer Tables, Rail turntables, Self-propelled personnel lifts, Paint booth personnel lifts, Traversing Gantries, and Personnel Lifts.
-Each custom designed piece of equipment is built to the customer’s stringent manufacturing processes with robust materials and the understanding that rail maintenance equipment operates under harsh conditions lifting and moving heavy product.
+Each custom-designed piece of equipment is built to the customer’s stringent manufacturing processes with robust materials and the understanding that rail maintenance equipment operates under harsh conditions lifting and moving heavy product.

-Safety is a must which should be built into the material handling equipment including sensors, limit switches, fall-safe precautions, audible alarms and visible warning lights.
+Safety is a must which should be built into the material handling equipment, including sensors, limit switches, fall-safe precautions, audible alarms and visible warning lights.
 Keeping people and product safe adds to the efficiency when maintaining rail vehicles.

 Drop Tables: Custom-designed drop tables offer easy removal of rail wheel sets, traction motors/combos and full trucks/bogies of freight cars, transit vehicles and locomotives.
-Drop tables can come in standard designs but Handling Specialty offers the ability to customize your drop tables, because we understand that not every MRO set up is going to be the same.
+Drop tables can come in standard designs, but Handling Specialty offers the ability to customize your drop tables because we understand that not every MRO setup is going to be the same.

 Split Rail Systems: Freight car wheel sets can easily be exchanged due to their simple removal process from their truck.
-Removal of wheelsets from transit and LRT vehicles depends on the complexity of the removal process per transit vehicle's manufacturers design.
-Therefore, customizing your split rail equipment is an important step to efficient design.
+Removal of wheelsets from transit and LRT vehicles depends on the complexity of the removal process per the transit vehicle’s manufacturer’s design.
+Therefore, customizing your split rail equipment is an important step to an efficient design.
 Split rail systems require the use of a raised rail track section for the removal procedure.
 Handling Specialty’s battery-powered lifting carts (hydraulic or screw lift) travel between the raised rails to pre-set multiple rail opening areas along the track for precise positioning every time.

 Transfer Tables: Transfer tables are an invaluable tool for maintaining traffic flow between tracks in your car repair or maintenance shop.
-A standard transfer table requires a pit several feet deep, but a custom transfer table can be design/built without the pit.
+A standard transfer table requires a pit several feet deep, but a custom transfer table can be designed/built without the pit.
 This design still permits normal traffic flow on a track even when the transfer table is busy on another track.

 Paint booth personnel lifts: Custom designed and built to position technicians inside a paint booth, paint booth gantry systems come in pairs.
 Each carriage ergonomically and safely positions technicians around the railcar bodies.
 Lift capacity per carriage is 1000 lbs and can travel horizontally, vertically and extend outward for precise positioning.